MBAigner/Making-maDMPs-human-readable/docs/comparison/comparison.md

 # Comparison of original DMPs with the generated ones

+We want to divide our comparison of the differences of the orginal DMPs and our translated ones into two sections, one for each template - Horizon 2020 and FWF - we treated in our work.

-## a.
+## 1. FWF

+### 1.a.
 How do they differ?
 TODO

-## b.
+### 1.b.
 What information got lost?
 TODO

-## c.
+### 1.c.
 Which information is more detailed?
 TODO

+### 1.d.
+Which parts of the maDMP were easy/hard to generate?
+TODO

-## d.
+## 2. FWF

+### 2.a.
+How do they differ?
+TODO

+### 2.b.
+What information got lost?
+TODO

+### 2.c.
+Which information is more detailed?
+TODO

+### 2.d.
 Which parts of the maDMP were easy/hard to generate?
 TODO